AUTh-CSAL/Docker/README.md

 2020-09-29  08:57               786 Welcome
 2020-09-29  08:57    <DIR>          Windows
 ```
 For Windows users, navigate to the `Windows` directory and then run `hpc-build-image.bat`, `hpc-create-container.bat` and `hpc-start-container.bat`.
-The screenshots below show the expected behavior.
+The screenshots below show the expected behavior respectively (folder names may vary, I have used c:\git\Docker2 as my base folder).

 ![hpc-build-image](https://user-images.githubusercontent.com/16119641/95837809-54b33c80-0d41-11eb-8440-7519cede6621.png)